 Located between Macy's Furniture/BevMo and Pier 1.

 Done correctly, bird feeding will not attract rats.
-In most cases, rodents seen feeding on birdfood are already present in the area; woodpiles, dense ivy patches, and openings in buildings may provide attractive habitat, while accessible garbage, pet food, fruit trees, or vegetable gardens are common food sources.
-You may need to address some of those issues to fully deal with a rodent problem.
+In almost all cases, rodents seen feeding on birdfood are already present in the area: hanging up a feeder will not make rats suddenly materialize, but it can make the local residents more visible.
+Woodpiles, dense ivy patches, and openings in buildings can provide attractive shelter and habitat, while accessible garbage, pet food, fruit trees, and vegetable gardens are common food sources.
+You will probably need to address some of these issues to permanently reduce your rodent population.
 But from the birdfeeding side of the issue, there are two things that need to be done:

 Keep rodents off your feeder.